OpenSourceOV/image-processing-instructions/colouring-leaf-sequences.md

   ![](./imagesv2/colouring/8.png)

-7. Scroll through the stack and note the number of a few key slices that demonstrate the progression of events.
+7. Scroll through the stack and note the slice number for slices at regular intervals of time/water potential to demonstrate the progression of events.
 The slice number can be found at the top left of the stack window e.g. 24/534 = slice number 24.

 8. From the Stacks > Tools menu select the 'Make Substack...' function and enter a comma-separated list of the slice numbers from the previous step and press OK.